Pomeroy Wood

-Pomeroy Wood is the site near Honiton in Devon of a Roman military site of unknown type, probably either a fort or marching camp, though archaeological investigations have proved inconclusive.
-The site is at SY1399.
+Pomeroy Wood is the site located near Honiton in Devon of a Roman military site of unknown type, probably either a fort or a marching camp, though archaeological investigations have proved inconclusive.
+The site is located at SY1399.

 The site was investigated during improvements to the A30 Honiton to Exeter road in the late 1990s.
 A rampart made of earth and timber was found and outside were two deep ditches with narrow ankle breakers at their bases.
 Preserved biological finds indicate that the garrison included a cavalry unit.